alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 ---
 layout: post
-title:  "Let's (Briefly) Discuss OpenAI's Rubik's Cube Result"
+title:  "Let's Discuss OpenAI's Rubik's Cube Result"
 date:   2019-10-16 01:25:00 -0700
 ---

 Recently, OpenAI announced they had [gotten their dexterous manipulation system to solve a Rubik's Cube](https://openai.com/blog/solving-rubiks-cube/).
-I thought I wouldn't have too much to say, and then this post became longer than I expected.
+I thought I wouldn't have too much to say, and then this post got longer and longer.

 What Did OpenAI Do?